 The medieval town of Carcassonne in the south of France is stunning.
-Miles of walls, perforated by towers and gates enclose a beautiful town of narrow cobbled streets.
-Even if some of the restoration work leaves a little to be desired, it is still one of the most evocative late medieval fortified towns in Europe.
-However its picturesque architecture hides it’s dark past.
-Carcassonne witnessed one of the earliest anti-Semitic pogroms of the Black Death which saw hundreds of Jews burned to death.
+Miles of walls, punctuated by towers and gates, enclose a beautiful town of narrow, cobbled streets.
+Even if some of the 19th-century restoration work leaves a little to be desired, it is still one of the most evocative late medieval fortified towns in Europe.

 This article also includes a full gallery of pictures from medieval Carcassonne

 Late medieval European society was deeply anti-Semitic.
 In 1095 before the first crusade had even left Europe, there were widespread massacres of Jews.
 The 1320s witnessed horrific pogroms in the region surrounding Carcassonne most notably in nearby Albi.

 While Carcassonne’s Jewish population escaped this violence of the 1320s, they were among the first to suffer when the plague broke out in 1348.

 Medieval European society was deeply anti-Semitic.
 Beginning in 1095, before the first crusaders had even left Europe, there were widespread massacres of Jews.
 And in the 1320s, the region surrounding Carcassonne witnessed horrific pogroms – most notably in Albi.
 Carcassonne’s Jewish population escaped this bout of violence, but they were among the first to suffer when the plague broke out in early 1348.